Going the Extra Mile in Face Image Quality Assessment: A Novel Database and Model: Face Image Quality Assessment with Generative Priors

 \subsection{Obtaining GAN Encoded Statistics}

-Due to the lack of inference ability of GAN model, we first invert the target image $x$ into latent codes $\{w_i~|~i=1,2,\dots,N\}$ in the GAN input space.
-Specifically, we choose to train an encoder $E$ to map target images into the $\mathcal{W}^{+}$ space of StyleGAN2~\cite{karras2020analyzing}, a state-of-the-art GAN model being capable of generating diverse facial images with high resolution and visual quality.
-Similar to~\cite{richardson2021encoding}, we encode $N$ style codes with 512 dimensions from multi-stages of a ResNet50~\cite{he2016deep} backbone network,
+Due to the lack of inference ability of the GAN model, we first invert the target image $x$ into $N$ latent codes $w_1,w_2,\dots,w_N$ in the GAN input space.
+Specifically, we choose to train an encoder $E$ to map target images into the $\mathcal{W}^{+}$ space of StyleGAN2~\cite{karras2020analyzing}, a state-of-the-art GAN model capable of generating diverse facial images with high resolution and visual quality.
+Similar to~\cite{richardson2021encoding}, we encode $N$ style codes $w_i\in\mathbb{R}^{512}$ from multiple stages of a ResNet50~\cite{he2016deep} backbone, as follows: